-(ii) Measurement
+(ii) Valuation

 As the lessee, the Company initially measures the asset related to the right of use at cost.
-The cost of the asset related to the right of use consists of the amount of the original measurement of the liability arising from the lease agreement, the lease payments made since 1 January 2019 (the effective date of IFRS 16) or on or before the commencement date, the original direct costs incurred by the lessee, an estimate of the costs to be incurred by the lessee minus any lease incentives received.
+The cost of the asset related to the right of use consists of the amount of the original valuation of the liability arising from the leasing contract, the leasing payments made since 1 January 2019 (the effective date of IFRS 16) or on or before the commencement date, the original direct costs incurred by the lessee, an estimate of the costs to be incurred by the lessee minus any leasing incentives received.

-As the lessee, the Company also measures the liability arising from the lease agreement at the present value of lease payments outstanding by that date.
-The discount is carried out using the default interest rate of the lease agreement if such rate can be determined immediately.
-If it cannot be determined immediately, the lessee's marginal borrowing rate will be used.
+As the lessee, the Company also measures the liability arising from the leasing contract at the present value of leasing payments outstanding by that date.

-(f) Leases (continued)
+(f) Leasing (continued)

-(ii) Measurement (continued)
+(ii) Valuation (continued)